Why Do You Need an Emergency Fund?

 Everyone’s definition of an emergency can vary.
 This is why you might want to consider setting up some ground rules for when you’re allowed to access your funds.

-Avoid using your emergency fund for predictable events or recurring payments because these should already be a part of your budget – you shouldn’t have to dip into your emergency fund to cover them.
+Avoid using your emergency fund for predictable expenses or recurring payments because these should already be a part of your budget – you shouldn’t have to dip into your emergency fund to cover them.

-Parting thoughts
+Closing thoughts

 Building a strong emergency fund takes time and patience.
 But you’ll be surprised at how much you can save over time by taking small, manageable steps today.
-You got this!

 Saving for the future starts today.
 See how Marcus can help.